lifning/propolis/seg-fault.md

 zsh: abort      cargo run
 ```

+It seemed likely that something was causing tokio to try to allocate a stack bigger than it should.
 At this point, I went to look to see if something in the code I wrote might be allocating something too big on the stack.
 And sure enough, I was allocating a pretty large array for some placeholder framebuffer data.
 Changing the line to use `vec!` or a `Box` fixed both the segfault on illumos and the stack overflow on my mac.